CoreWCF/CoreWCF/README.md

-### What is Core WCF?
+### What is CoreWCF?

-Core WCF is a port of the service side of Windows Communication Foundation (WCF) to .NET Core.
+CoreWCF is a port of the service side of Windows Communication Foundation (WCF) to .NET Core.
 The goal of this project is to enable existing WCF services to move to .NET Core.

 ### Package Status